NorwegianVeterinaryInstitute/BioinfTraining/transcriptomics.md

 * [DAVID](https://david.ncifcrf.gov/home.jsp)
 * [PANTHER](http://pantherdb.org)

-Also, you get ortholog information from ENSEMBL
+Also, one can get the ortholog information from ENSEMBL